 Hot?
 Here is how to stay cool when your bedroom is not.

-Sweaty nights can have a negative impact on your sleep quality, and warm summer days become unbearable when you’re sleep deprived.
-We put together a list of quick fixes, in order to make sure you keep your sleep quality under control this summer.
+Sweaty nights can have a negative impact on your sleep quality, and warm summer days become unbearable when you’re sleep-deprived.
+We put together a list of quick fixes, in order to make sure you keep your sleep quality under control during hot and uncomfortable nights this summer.

 - Cover the windows.
-Close the curtains in your bedroom to keep the heat out, daytime.
+Close the curtains in your bedroom to keep the heat out during the daytime.
 If the temperature outside is higher than inside, make sure you keep the windows closed.
 If you’re desperately craving a bit of breeze, hold on and wait until sunset before you open the windows.

 - Stay low.
 Remember what you were told in school – heat rises.
 If you live in a house with more than one floor, sleep on the lowest one.
 The closer you are to the ground, the colder the air.
 The colder the air, the better you’ll sleep.

 - Cotton is king.
 Always opt for pure cotton bedding and sleepwear.
 Save the silk and satin bed sheets for a special occasion.
 You can even stick your cotton sheets in the freezer for a while before tucking yourself in.
 In addition to your bed covers, don’t cover yourself in anything but cotton either.
-A loose fitting t-shirt and a pair of shorts is the perfect combo.
+A loose-fitting t-shirt and a pair of shorts are the perfect combo.
 Unless you like to sleep naked, then just go for it.